 The "Chief Commanda II"

 Captain Lawrence Dokis was in charge from 1975 to 1980.
 Captain Bob Rowe skippered with Captain Dokis until Captain Dokis retired in 1980.
 His son, Captain Gary Dokis, was his first mate from 1976 to 1979.
 After Captain Dokis retired, Captain Bob Rowe was in charge until his retirement in 1986.
 In 2001 Kelly Mosley-Williams took over as Captain.
-The City of North Bay owned the Chief for a few years, but recently it has been purchased by Captain Richard Stivrins and he has run tours from 2003 until 2012 - the present season.
+The City of North Bay owned the Chief for a few years, but recently it has been purchased by Captain Richard Stivrins and he has run tours since 2003.

 In the early 1930s glass fibers were first developed by Russell Games Slayer of Owens Corning.
 In 1935 polyester resin was invented.
 The combination of the two inventions led to the first fiberglass “dingy” being made in 1942 by Ray Green of Toledo, Ohio.